bhagatsaurabh/rmac/README.md

 If the RMAC Host-Client that you want to remove is online, there are two possible ways:

-1. Goto RMAC Console and issue a 'panic' command for the specific host, the RMAC Host-Client will completely remove itself.
+1. Goto RMAC Console and issue a 'compromised' command for the specific host, the RMAC Host-Client will completely remove itself.
-2. Make an API call to RMAC API Server's `/command` endpoint with the 'panic' command (This api server should be the same one that was configured with the host-client in its `config.rmac`).
+2. Make an API call to RMAC API Server's `/command` endpoint with the 'compromised' command (This api server should be the same one that was configured with the host-client in its `config.rmac`).

 If the RMAC Host-Client is offline, the only way to remove it, is to manually execute the script `compromised.bat` under the `scripts` folder of [RMAC Runtime](https://github.com/saurabh-prosoft/rmac/tree/main/host-client#runtime) path.